 Consumer and carer participation in all levels of decision-making is fundamental to the improvement of mental health services and crucial to improving the lives of people with a mental illness.
 However, there is still much more to be done and the continued participation and engagement of consumers and carers is vital.

 Approximately 20 per cent of the Australian population will experience mental illness in any given year.
 Services must be improved to meet increasing demands and to ensure that people with a mental illness receive high quality and targeted services.

-On 26 November 2015, the Prime Minister Malcolm Turnbull was joined by the Minister for Health, the Hon Sussan Ley MP to announce a much anticipated response to the National Mental Health Commission’s Review of Mental Health Programmes and Services.
+On 26 November 2015, the Prime Minister Malcolm Turnbull announced a much anticipated response to the National Mental Health Commission’s Review of Mental Health Programmes and Services.